TheStig294/100-more-randomats-pack-2/README.md

 Changes 1/2 as many people as there were traitors to killers, and everyone else to an innocent.
 The killer gets extra health and a cloaking device.
 Turns off map lighting, you have to use your flashlight!\
 The killer's goal is to be the last person standing.
 They have a limited shop, and do less damage with guns, instead they must attack with their re-usable knife, and sneak around as a shadow with their 'Shadow Cloak'.\
+While the/a killer is cloaked, everyone hears a distinct sound after a few seconds.\
+Spectators can play a random sound to living players on a cooldown.\
+If a player sees someone uncloak, they hear a dramatic sound!\
 \
 _ttt_randomat_horror_ - Default: 1 - Whether this randomat is enabled\
 _randomat_horror_music_ - Default: 1 - Whether this randomat plays music\